dwyl/learn-flutter/README.md

   });
 ```

-In this test, we are instantiating a `MockTodoService`,
+In this test,
+we are instantiating a `MockTodoService`,
 specifying the return value of the `getTodos()`
 and then using it when creating a `TodoList` widget.
-We can't create `TodoList` by itself because
+We can't create `TodoList` by itself
-it necessitates to be a child of `MaterialApp`.
+because it needs to be a child of `MaterialApp`.
-Hence why we use `MediaQuery` with `MaterialApp` which in turn
+Hence why we use `MediaQuery` with `MaterialApp` which,
-creates a `TodoList` widget that we want to test.
+in turn, creates a `TodoList` widget that we want to test.

+With `tester.pumpWidget()`,
-With `tester.pumpWidget()`, we instantiate the
+we instantiate the widget.
-widget.
 This won't suffice, though.
-The widget needs to render any animations and
+The widget needs to render any animations
-run `initState` to fetch the todos item.
+and run `initState` to fetch the todos item.
 For this, we add `await tester.pump()` with a specified duration.
-This schedules a frame and triggers a rebuild of the widget,
+This schedules a frame
+and triggers a rebuild of the widget,
 running the clock by that amount.
 We only need `100 ms` in our case.

-After this, we assert if the rendered list
+After this,
-contains a todo item with a title "mocktitle".
+we assert if the rendered list contains a todo item with a title "mocktitle".

 Let's add another test.